drgg62086/luna/README.md

-# [Proposal] - speed up the burning by developing a blockchain game that looks like Sandbox’s land auction + REDDIT’s r/place canvas and use a forked coin that supports unlimited issuance as 'pigment'
+# [Proposal] - speed up the burning by developing a Multi-person online collaborative painting game and Auction the Output 'nft' of painting

+this game will looks like Sandbox’s land auction + REDDIT’s r/place canvas and use a forked coin that supports unlimited issuance as 'pigment' and to create nft

 for example: